TheOlaoluwaMercy/Airline-Delay-Analysis/README.md

  Several DAX measures and calculated columns were created e.g measures for total flights, total delayed flights, %delayed flights, etc.
  Dax functions(Related,switch, and concatenate operator(&) ) were used in creating columns that returned the Flight route/Journey between the Origin Airport and Destination Airport at the level of country,state and    municipality.
    ![Screenshot (221)](https://user-images.githubusercontent.com/107176991/180040401-41b69141-b4d4-4333-a35e-d4ff2927e52f.png)

+  > Data Analysis: Different factors that can influence flight delay were compared based on their %delayed flights i.e the proportion of delayed flight as opposed to using the number of delayed flights.

  ## Data Visualizations
   The report is a 4 pages report.
 Though only one report is visible, others can be accessed through drill through functionality applied to the % delay by Airlines and % Delay by Flight Route Visuals